-In adults, a typical resting heart rate is 60–80 beats per minute (bpm).
+In adults, a typical resting heart rate is 60–100 beats per minute, according to the American Heart Association.
 This rate can rise or fall due to structural or electrical disorders of the heart.
 Changes may also be due to certain behavioral or environmental factors.

-An irregular heart rhythm can cause the heart rate to jump between high and low in a condition called arrhythmia, or dysrhythmia.
-This can be alarming, but it does not always result in severe health complications.
+However, some people have an irregular heart rhythm that causes their heart rate to jump between high and low.
+This condition is called arrhythmia, or dysrhythmia.
+It can be alarming, but it does not always result in severe health complications.

 Nonetheless, if a person suspects anomalies in the rhythm of their heart rate, they should contact a doctor for a diagnosis.

 This article will examine several possible causes of a heart rate that is jumping up and down, beginning with some structural and electrical disorders of the heart.